Faz1990/Azure-Real-Time-Streaming-Data-Pipeline-with-Stream-Analytics-Event-Hub-SQL-Database-and-Power-BI/README.md

 ## License

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute the code as per the terms of the license.

----

-### Why This Project Stands Out

-This project demonstrates **real-world expertise** in building a comprehensive data pipeline that handles both **batch and real-time workloads**, utilizing **cutting-edge Azure technologies**.
-By integrating **Azure Stream Analytics** with **Azure Event Hub** and **SQL Database**, it replicates the kind of data-driven infrastructure necessary for modern data-intensive applications.
-Whether handling **predictive analytics** or **business intelligence**, this project showcases my ability to architect and deploy **scalable, efficient data solutions**—skills that are highly in demand in today's data engineering landscape.

-Feel free to explore the repository, and don't hesitate to reach out if you have any questions or suggestions!